 Keep a caddy in your kitchen where you can easily collect and store your food waste (these are supplied by your district, city or borough council).

 When it’s full, just transfer the food waste to your outside food waste bin.
 Make sure you lock the lid to keep out pests and keep in any unpleasant odours.

 How can I line my bin/caddy?

 Residents should choose whatever method works best for them.
-All liners/bags are removed at the processing facility before the food waste is treated and recycled if possible or converted into energy via an energy from waste plant.
+All liners/bags are removed at the processing facility before the food waste is treated and converted into energy via an energy from waste plant.

 You can line your bin/caddy with any of the following: